BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 * `{MD5_org_hash}` is the MD5 hash of the organization name
 * `{MD5_project_has}` is the MD5 hash of the project reference (i.e. has the form `{org_name}/{project_name}`)

-MD5 hashing is used in order to guarantee a constant partition name length (PostgreSQL table names are limited to 63 character by default), as well as to avoid any special characters that might be allowed in project names but not in PostgreSQl table names (such as `-`).
+MD5 hashing is used in order to guarantee a constant partition name length (PostgreSQL table names are limited to 63 character by default), as well as to avoid any special characters that might be allowed in project names but not in PostgreSQL table names (such as `-`).

 Example: